almircajic/brandchat-bot-core/README.md

 - String **tagInfoLogo**: file name of the brand logo
 - Array<String> **tagFilters**: list of tags user selected when asking the question.
 As of today, this list always returns one and only one item
 - Array<String> **people**: list of usernames of people and bots who are attending to this question
-- Array<JSON Objects> **peopleInfo**: list of JSON objects containing more details about people who are helping such as name and photo
+- Array<JSON Object> **peopleInfo**: list of JSON objects containing more details about people who are helping such as name and photo
 - Boolean **forwarded**: is the message forwarded
+- Array<JSON Object> **forwards**: list of forwards for this question with information who forwarded, when and from which channel.
 - Date **requestedClose**: date when the agent had last requested to close the question.
+- String **source**: where the question came from, from website (Brandchat live chat plugin), FB Messenger, Brandchat App, Email, or other sources
+- String **refId**: reference ID contains ID of Brandchat Brandcast object that triggered the question as well as FB Ad Canvas ID if the question came from FB AD Canvas
+- String **refType**: Type of ref object. "brandcast", "FBADS", "SHORTLINK","FB-MESSAGE"
+- JSON Object **refObject**: Object with information about reference ID above
+- String **country**: Detected country of the user via IP (only for Brandchat Live Chat Plugin)
+- String **countryCode**: Detected countryCode of the user via IP (only for Brandchat Live Chat Plugin)
+- String **city**: Detected city of the user via IP (only for Brandchat Live Chat Plugin)
+- String **time_zone**: Detected time zone of the user via IP (only for Brandchat Live Chat Plugin)

 Sample Question object:
 ```Javascript